-During the year ended June 30, 2015, the Foundation expended \$235,490 towards the construction of new wetlands at the Farm in anticipation of generating future wetland credits.
-The Foundation has capitalized these expenditures within the consolidated statement of financial position as an other asset as that phase of the wetland construction is complete.
-During the year ended June 30, 2017, the Foundation capitalized expenditures of \$561,631 towards the creation of additional wetland credits and recorded the amount as construction in-process within the consolidated statement of financial position.
+During the years ended June 30, 2015 through June 30, 2018, the Foundation expended \$1,174,166 towards the construction of new wetlands at the Farm in anticipation of generating future credits.
+As of June 30, 2018, the construction is complete and accordingly the Foundation has capitalized these expenditures in the accompanying consolidated statement of financial position.